The Last Moth 5 - 15 Mar 2026

 Jesse Jones

-She is the 2025 recipient of the Authored works artist film award by the arts council of Ireland for which she will make her first feature film entitled: Pinnacle Point an eco feminist thriller starring Olwen Fouere.
+She is the 2025 recipient of the Authored works artist film award by the arts council of Ireland for which she will make her first feature entitled: Pinnacle Point, along with Olwen Fouéré.
 She teaches on Sherkin Island, West Cork for TU Dublin and is an elected member of Aosdana.

 Curricular Links..